JonathanFerron/BlueJay/doc/Design Principles.md

 - black dcs keycaps

 - crystal and small decoupling caps closest to mcu
+- keep trace from decoupling caps to ground plane as short as possible
 - fuse and large decoupling cap close to usb jack
 - keep usb data lines short and same length, no vias
 - regular trace .25mm and power trace .4mm